paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 (5) The members and employees of the Commission shall hold security clearances appropriate for the matters considered by the Commission in the discharge of its duties under this section.

-**(f) Applicability of FACA** The provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the activities of the Commission.
+**(f) Applicability of chapter 10 of title 5** The provisions of chapter 10 of title 5 shall not apply to the activities of the Commission.

 **(g) Funding**